An uncontested divorce filing is defined as:

 - Show me the money – alimony payments may be awarded to either partner and the formula for alimony may not be what you think.
 There is a whole host of types of income that are included and must be considered when alimony is determined.

 These are only a few of the things that you are going to have to deal with on top of dealing with the fact your marriage is coming to an end.
-At The Divorce Center, the offices of Ayo and Iken PLC, we’ll help you with the entire process of your divorce including all matters relating to finances, property division and child custody.
+At T the offices of Ayo and Iken, we’ll help you with the entire process of your divorce including all matters relating to finances, property division, and child custody.